davidmoten/xuml-tools/example.md

 We are going to use java for the action language but it is recommended that the conventions of BPAL97 are adhered to, albeit with different syntax.
 For a java programmer this is a very convenient and comfortable place to be.

 Because *Order* has a state machine we need to specify the actions for *Order*.
 Implement the class *OrderBehaviour* in the project *order-tracking* like [this](order-tracker/src/main/java/ordertracker/OrderBehaviour.java).
+Note that the [*OrderBehaviour*](order-tracker/src/main/java/ordertracker/OrderBehaviour.java) class also contains a static ```createFactory``` method and is used at startup (see [App.java](order-tracker/src/main/java/ordertracker/App.java)).

-For example, to implement the rule that an item is returned to sender after being held for pickupt for 14 days:
+For example, to implement the rule that an item is returned to sender after being held for pickup for 14 days: